Term of the Moment

 A Silicon Moon

-This stylized image symbolizes that chips are made from the same material found in sand.
-The "moon" is a finished wafer containing memory chips.
+This stylized image means chips are made from sand, and the moon is a finished wafer containing memory chips.
 (Image courtesy of Texas Instruments, Inc.)

 Drawing the Silicon Ingot